sonar-perl/sonar-perl/README.md

 # SonarQube Perl Plugin (alpha)

-This is a spike to figure out how easy features like code coverage and Perl::Critic and test reporting can be integrated into SonarQube.
+This is a SonarQube plugin to integrate popular features like code coverage, Perl::Critic and test reporting for perl projects.
-Given enough interest this could be upgraded into a proper open source project.

 ## Current State

-Current plugin analyzes perl projects without having to parse the perl code itself, attaching the raw source as line-based text.
+Current plugin is still at a very early stage.
+It analyzes perl projects without having to parse the perl code itself, attaching the raw source as line-based text.
 In a later step there could be some proper grammar-based parsing and analyzing.

 What we have so far...